DinkyToyz/wtmcsServiceDispatcher/docs/1.1/OptionsStandardServices.md

 ## Sending Out Spare Vehicles {#SendOutSpares}

-The game will send out new vehicles when it deems it a good idea, but the dispatcher can be told to do it before the game would with the *Send out spare `service vehicles`' option, which have the following alternatives:
+The game will send out new vehicles when it deems it a good idea, but the dispatcher can be told to do it before the game would with the *Send out spare `service vehicles`* option, which have the following alternatives:

 - **Game decides**:
   Let the game's original AIs decide when to send out vehicles.